pysmt/pysmt/README.rst

 this will additionally install the *pysmt-install* command, that can be used to install the solvers: e.g.,

   $ pysmt-install --check
 will show you which solvers have been found in your PYTHONPATH.
-For instructions on how to install each solver refer to the section on /solvers installation/.
+For instructions on how to install each solver refer to the section on *solvers installation*.

 Usage
 =====